mbrooker/mbrooker-blog/_posts/2021-08-05-utilization.md

 The system we consider above is a gross simplification, both in complexity, and in kinds of systems.
 Streaming systems will behave differently.
 Systems with backpressure will behave differently.
 Systems whose clients *busy loop* will behave differently.
 These kinds of dynamics are common, though, and worth looking out for.

+The bottom line is that high-percentile latency is a bad way to measure efficiency, but a good (leading) indicator of pending overload.
+If you must use latency to measure efficiency, use [mean (avg) latency](https://brooker.co.za/blog/2017/12/28/mean.html).
+Yes, average latency<sup>[4](#foot4)</sup>.

 **Footnotes**

  1. <a name="foot1"></a> I'm intentionally glossing over the details here.
 The system I'm considering is M/M/1, with a single server, unbounded queue, Poisson arrival process, and exponentially distributed service time.
 And yes, real systems aren't like this.
 I know.
  2. <a name="foot2"></a> In this case according to a Poisson process, which isn't entirely realistic, but isn't so far off the reality either.
 I'm fudging something else here: single clients don't tend to be Poisson processes, but the sum of very large numbers of independent clients do.
 If you care about that, sub 'clients' every time I say 'client'.
  3. <a name="foot3"></a> When I say *queue* that may be an explicit actual queue, or could just be a bunch of threads waiting on a lock, or an async task waiting for an IO to complete, or whatever.
 Implicit queues are everywhere.
+ 4. <a name="foot4"></a> Yes, those people on the internet that tell you never to measure average latency are wrong.
+And don't get me started on the trimmers and winsorizers.